schollii/terraform-aws-multi-stack-backends/README.md

 This terraform module facilitates the management of tfstate backends:

-- a bucket dedicated to storing the tfstate of multiple stacks
+- a bucket dedicated to storing the tfstates of multiple stacks
 - each stack can consist of multiple root modules (eg a root module for network, another for databases, another for EKS cluster, etc) each having their own tfstate
-- the `backend.tf` of each root module of each stack is managed automatically generated
+- the `backend.tf` of each root module of each stack is automatically generated
-- modifying one root module of a stack locks the whole stack, thereby preventing the modification of another root module of the stack which might depend on the first module.
+- modifying one root module of a stack locks the whole stack, thereby preventing the modification of another root module of the stack which might depend on the other modules.
-- This module's state can also be stored in s3 via `this_tfstate_in_s3` variable.
+- This module's state can also be stored in s3 in same bucket (via `this_tfstate_in_s3` variable).

-The list of stacks to manage is a map of stack id to a map of module ID to an object that contains information about the stack (currently just the path).
+The list of stacks to manage is a tree:

+stack ID -> module ID -> information about the stack (currently just the path).

 Example: